Continually Updated Clinical Reference

 • Typical brief hemifacial seizures associated with speech arrest, drooling, and preservation of consciousness (identical to diurnal seizures)

-• Seizures similar to those described above but with gurgling/grunting noises, loss of consciousness, and terminating in vomiting (at times)
+• Seizures similar to those described above but with gurgling/grunting noises, loss of consciousness, and, at times, vomiting at the termination of the seizure

 • Generalized convulsions (often secondarily generalized)

-Seizures can occur during the day or night, although in most children seizures occur most often during sleep.
-Seizures occur only during sleep in 51-80%, during both sleep and wakefulness in 5-40%, and only during wakefulness in 0-32% of cases.
+Seizures can occur during the day or night, although in most children, seizures occur most often during sleep.
+Seizures occur only during sleep in 51–80% of cases, during both sleep and wakefulness in 5–40% of cases, and only during wakefulness in 0–32% of cases.

 Frequency of seizures is usually low.
 Approximately 10-13% of patients have only a single seizure during the entire course, regardless of AED therapy; 66% have infrequent seizures; and 20% have frequent seizures (sometimes multiple seizures per day).